okotoki/cssed/README.md

 }
 ```

-Also, to add compilation artifcats to `gitignore`:
+Also, add compilation artifcats to `gitignore`:

 ```sh
 # cssed compilation artifacts